Allison-1999/ROAR_Multi_Client_Sim/README.md

 ```
 .\run_example.bat
 ```
+Then you should see new windows/clients (a window that should information of a vehicle and tracking a vehicle, can be called as Client in this environment) and vehicles are created one by one with 15 second interval to avoid collision.
 If the clients hasn't started as the demo vedio, please refer to the first entry under Common Problems and Solutions part below.

 ### 3. The expectation of the demo results: